What You Need to Know About Geothermal Production Manager

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Coordination: Adjusting actions in relation to others’ actions.

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 - Plant Operations Engineer

 Job Opportunities for Geothermal Production Managers

 There were about 170,600 jobs for Geothermal Production Manager in 2016 (in the United States).
 There is little to no growth in job opportunities for Geothermal Production Manager.
-Due to new job openings and attrition, there will be an average of 11,600 job openings in this field each year.
+The BLS estimates 11,600 yearly job openings in this field.

 The states with the most job growth for Geothermal Production Manager are Nevada, Utah, and Arizona.
 Watch out if you plan on working in Alaska, Vermont, or Kansas.
 These states have the worst job growth for this type of profession.